cs456s25/labs/lab06/lab06_description.md

 This lab incorporates what you have learned with combinationa and sequention circuits to create counters with the experience and reading on verilog to create a 4-bit upcounter with a load and reset.
 The best approach is to create a one-bit register with the same inputs as the register in the diagram below, then create a 4-bit register to use in a top-level module.
-As shown in the zyBook, you will also need to create a 4-bit OR gate and use the adder from prior labs or create a new one.
+As shown in the zyBook, you will also need to create a 4-bit AND gate and use the adder from prior labs or create a new one.
 You will be most successful if you use behavioral verilog to create the individual modules, but then use structural verilog to connect those modules in the top module.